troglobit/finit/README.md

 The `initctl` tool has three commands to help debug and optimize the setup and monitoring of cgroups.
 See the `ps`, `top`, and `cgroup` commands for details.

+> **Note:** systems that do not support cgroups, specifically version 2,
+> are automatically detected.
+On such systems the above functionality
+> is disabled early at boot.

 Runparts & /etc/rc.local